khiner/gatech-classes/spring-2023/CSE-6730/ProjectNotes.md

   - State import/export only
   - (State management remains a FlowGrid focus.
     It can use this as a mesh editor library later.)

+## Mesh viewer

+Got a fork of [mesh-viewer](https://github.com/amanshenoy/mesh-viewer) working on my machine here: https://github.com/khiner/mesh-viewer

+* Would be nice to decouple from GLFW, and work with sdl3.
+* Port things over one by one?